-Gmelina is a timber tree and Teak (Tectona grandis) relative native to wide a geographic area encompassing parts of Pakistan, India and Southeast Asia.
+Gmelina is a timber tree and a relative of Teak (Tectona grandis), native to a wide geographic area encompassing parts of Pakistan, India and Southeast Asia.

-On deep, fertile soil with plentiful moisture, the tree develops a straight trunk and densely branched rounded to oval crown.
-Otherwise, it is typically stunted on shallow soils and in dry climates with a crooked or forked trunk and an irregularly shaped crown.
+In deep, fertile soil with ample moisture, the tree develops a straight trunk and a densely branched, rounded-to-oval crown.
+Otherwise, it is typically stunted in shallow soils and dry climates, with a crooked or forked trunk and an irregularly shaped crown.

 The bark is pale grey and smooth, becoming corky, rough and flaking off in patches on older trees, exposing smooth light-brown underbark.

 Flowers are yellow to orange-brown and curiously shaped, with one petal longer than the rest.
-They come into bloom in the dry season, in-between leaf-fall and new leaf growth, opening at night then staying open only for a day before wilting and falling to the ground.
+They come into bloom in the dry season, between leaf-fall and new leaf growth, opening at night, then staying open for only a day before wilting and falling to the ground.

-Fertilised flowers are followed by small oval fruit with a fleshy pulp surrounding a single, hard stone enclosing one to three seed.
-They ripen around two months after fruit-set, gradually changing colour as they do from green to yellow.
+Fertilised flowers are followed by small oval fruit with a fleshy pulp surrounding a single, hard stone enclosing one to three seeds.
+They ripen around two months after fruit-set, gradually changing colour from green to yellow.

-Gmelia produces a medium-weight wood in the 400 to 550 kgs per cubic meter (25 to 34 lbs per cubic ft) range with creamy-white to pale yellow-grey heartwood.
-Its natural resistance to rot and decay is low, making it a non-durable softwood.
+Softwood - Gmelina produces a medium-weight wood in the 400 to 550 kg per cubic meter (25 to 34 lb per cubic ft) range, with creamy-white to pale yellow-grey heartwood and low natural resistance to rot and decay, making it a non-durable softwood.

-The tree coppices, or regrows, well after being cut back to ground level.
-Because the wood is suitable for fuelwood, pulpwood and various manufactured wood products, it is commonly cultivated in forestry systems to be harvested repeatedly over time.
+Firewood - The wood is suitable for fuelwood, pulpwood, and various manufactured wood products and because the tree coppices, or regrows, well after being cut back to ground level, it is commonly cultivated in forestry systems for repeated harvesting over time.

-Gmelina is a major honey plant in The Gambia, in tropical West Africa, and Tamil Nadu state in Southern India, with yields of up to 20 kgs (44 lbs) of marketable honey per colony per season.
+Bee forage - Gmelina is a major honey plant in The Gambia, tropical West Africa, and in Tamil Nadu state, Southern India, with yields of up to 20 kg (44 lb) of marketable honey per colony per season.

-It is sometimes grown in its native range as a street tree and to provide shade.
+Street tree - Sometimes grown in its native range as a street tree.

-The fruit are edible with a bitter-sweet taste but are considered a minor fruit with little or no commercial value.
+Fresh fruit - The fruit is edible with a bitter-sweet taste, though it is considered a minor fruit with little or no commercial value.

-The roots have astringent properties and are used in traditional Indian or Ayurvedic medicine, primarily to treat digestive complaints, fevers, and memory tonic.
+Traditional medicine - The roots have astringent properties and are used in traditional Indian (Ayurvedic) medicine, primarily to treat digestive complaints and fevers.

-New plants are usually started from cuttings or seed, which begin to lose their viability quickly.
-The seed are usually soaked in cold water for one or two days before sowing to improve germination.
+New plants are usually started from cuttings or seed, which quickly lose their viability.
+The seed is usually soaked in cold water for one or two days before sowing to improve germination.

 Performs best on deep, free-draining loam soils of an acid to alkaline nature, generally with a pH of 5.0 to 8.0, and on sites with full sun exposure.